Sanket-Mistry-08/service-schedule-app/README.md

 - Extract the zip file and open it in cmd.

 step-3) Run project
-Type following commands in cmd to run project:
+Type the following commands in cmd to run the project:
-   (1)npm install (To install required dependencies) (2)ng serve (To run the project)
+   (1)npm install (To install required dependencies) (2)ng serve (To run the project on http://localhost:4200/)

 ## project structure